rust-lang-ru/book/rustbook-en/nostarch/chapter15.md

 #### Using `Box<T>` to Get a Recursive Type with a Known Size

-Rust can’t figure out how much space to allocate for recursively defined types, so the compiler gives the error in Listing 15-4.
-But the error does include this helpful suggestion:
+Because Rust can’t figure out how much space to allocate for recursively defined types, the compiler gives an error with this helpful suggestion:

 ```
 help: insert some indirection (e.g., a `Box`, `Rc`, or `&`) to make `List` representable
 ```

-In this suggestion, “indirection” means that instead of storing a value directly, we’ll change the data structure to store the value indirectly by storing a pointer to the value instead.
+In this suggestion, “indirection” means that instead of storing a value directly, we should change the data structure to store the value indirectly by storing a pointer to the value instead.

 Because a `Box<T>` is a pointer, Rust always knows how much space a `Box<T>`